 Two legs in an SGP can have:

 - Positive correlation: the legs tend to win together.
 Example: "QB over 280 passing yards" + "team total over 27.5".
 When the QB lights it up, the team usually scores.
+The empirical r for these legs in our dataset is about 0.55.

 - Negative correlation: winning one makes the other less likely.
 Example: "RB over 95 rush yards" + "QB over 280 pass yards" — game scripts where one happens often suppress the other.
+The empirical r is about -0.32 (negative and meaningful, but not strong enough to flip an SGP to a teaser).

 The book's pricing engine knows this.
 It pads positively correlated legs more aggressively (because it would lose more often than a naive multiplier would suggest), and negatively correlated legs get less of a discount than the math says they should.
 The bettor's task is finding correlations the book is under-pricing.
+That is the entire game.

 A worked SGP example